How to Set Up MariaDB in Kubernetes using Helm and Kustomize

 Expose MariaDB via Service

-We need a way to expose our deployment.
-Save this under service.yml
+We need a way to expose the database inside the cluster.
+Save this under service.yaml:

 1